-For the purpose of the municipality's tax assistance programs, a deferral of tax or a local improvement charge is not considered a "debt" (the money is still due in full but HRM has agreed to delay collection).
-The customer may request a refund of any over-payment.
-You can also ask for a credit to be put towards reducing any deferral you may have made in the past.
+For the purpose of the municipality's tax assistance programs, a deferral of tax or a local improvement charge is not considered a "debt" (the money is still due in full, but HRM has agreed to delay collection).
+Any credit due to exemption will be applied to the deferred balances prior to a refund being issued.